 The responsibility to initiate an eviction usually lies with the landlord.
 However, you may be able to initiate an eviction if you don’t own the property, as you may evict someone subletting from you.
 In cases where you don’t act as a landlord in any capacity, you must normally contact your landlord to advise them of the issue and request an eviction.

 The eviction process for a roommate not on the lease is more complicated than with someone on a lease.
-The first step is to establish the classification of the person you wish to evict.
+The first step is to establish the classification of the person you wish to evict, as their status can affect how you proceed.
 They will typically fall under one of four categories:

-Guest: A guest temporarily resides in your home and doesn’t pay rent.
-Removing a guest may be challenging if they refuse to leave or pay rent after the preestablished guest period.
-It may be up to you to prove they don’t have the right to be there.
+A guest temporarily resides in your home and doesn’t pay rent.
+Removing a guest may be challenging if they refuse to leave or start paying rent after the reestablished guest period.
+It may be up to you to prove they don’t have the right to stay.
 If they don’t leave on their own, you may need to involve law enforcement.

-- Proceed with caution, as a guest may establish tenant rights if they live on the property for a certain time.
+Proceed with caution, as a guest may establish tenant rights if they live on the property for a certain period.
 You must evict a guest who’s established tenant rights through the formal eviction process.

-- Tenant-at-Will: When someone lives with you but doesn’t pay rent and doesn’t have a specific date to move out or pay rent, they may be a tenant-at-will.
-A tenant-at-will eviction is often similar to an eviction for a roommate or other tenant on the lease.
-Typically, this involves giving formal written notice to quit within a specific number of days.
+When someone lives with you but doesn’t pay rent and doesn’t have a specific date to move out or start paying rent, they may be a tenant-at-will.
+A tenant-at-will eviction is similar to an eviction for a roommate or other tenant on the lease.
+Typically, it involves giving formal written notice to quit within a specific number of days.

-Steps to Evict a Roommate Not on the Lease
+How Do I Evict a Roommate Not on the Lease?

 - Determine your roommate’s status.